vladidit/simple-search/README.md

 * Find occurrences of lemmas in array of tables
 * Count rating of found results
-* Associate models to each result in collection
 * Paginate collection of search results
 * Integrate front end solution of live-search interface